Bhanupratap83/Bhanupratap83/README.md

 - 👯 I’m looking to collaborate on open source and seeking for a opportunity as Intern.

-- 💬 Ask me about MERN Stach.
+- 💬 Ask me about MERN Stack.

 - 📫 You may reach out at www.linkedin.com/in/bhanupratapit